Do You

 Disclaimer

-have benefited from advice and help given freely by our volunteer
+of our members have benefited from advice and help given freely by

-officers and tutorial staff.
-However, we ask all members to take
+our volunteer officers and tutorial staff.
+However, we ask all members

-faith, strictly on condition that you use such tuition, advice or
+strictly on condition that you use such tuition, advice or help entirely

 Napier